MarkyMark1000/AWS_Django_MultiProject/2_BasicLogin/README.md

 Either create a new Elastic Beanstalk or deploy to an existing environment using the appropriate command from the following:

 ```
-eb create contsendemail-env
+eb create contbasiclogin-env
 ```

 ```
 eb deploy
 ```

-If you have created the environment for the first time, you will need to update the LOCAL_HOSTS in the settings.py file of the sendemail project with the appropriate domain from the elastic beanstalk environment, eg:
+If you have created the environment for the first time, you will need to update the LOCAL_HOSTS in the settings.py file of the basiclogin project with the appropriate domain from the elastic beanstalk environment, eg:

-> "contsendemail-env.eba-kihs3gqn.eu-west-1.elasticbeanstalk.com"
+> "contbasiclogin-env.eba-kihs3gqn.eu-west-1.elasticbeanstalk.com"

 Within the .ebextensions directory, there is a file called environment.config.
 This file initiates the DJANGO_DEBUG variable, so you may want to change this value depending on if you want to initiate the project in debug or production mode.